yesiamrajeev/yesiamrajeev/README.md

 ## 💞️ I’m looking to collaborate on

 I am open to collaborating on projects related to Android development, BLE applications, image processing, and any exciting projects involving web development.
-If you have any interesting ideas or projects, feel free to reach out to me!
+If you have any interesting ideas or projects, feel free to contact me!

 ## 📫 How to reach me